Topspin26/SiburChallenge2019/README.md

 3. run `./pet.sh` to reproduce solution for pet problem, as a result output file `pet_submit.csv` will be created.

-4. run `./poly.sh` to reproduce solution to polypropylene problem, as a result output file `poly_submit.csv` will be created. (it takes 2-5 hours)
+4. run `./poly.sh` to reproduce solution for polypropylene problem, as a result output file `poly_submit.csv` will be created. (it takes 2-5 hours)

 ### Private scores